 Surrey is one of the most densely populated counties in the UK with traffic flows on A roads almost double the national average.
 Traffic related problems are a major concern for people living and working in Surrey.
-The highway network is extremely busy with congestion at peak times or when traffic flow is disrupted.
+The highway network is extremely busy with congestion at peak times or when traffic flow is disrupted (see also Farnham Baseline Information section on Air Pollution).
 Both the rail and road network are put under pressure by the high level of commuting with one third of the working population commuting out of the County, with 24% travelling to London.
 The focus on London has created a radial road and rail network with a poor network of orbital routes.
 The congested roads and dispersed travel patterns create difficulties for bus operators and there is a relatively low (52%) satisfaction rate among bus users.